mrkkrp/markkarpov.com/tutorial/megaparsec.md

   ReaderT m <|> ReaderT n = ReaderT $ \r -> m r <|> n r
 ```

-This all is very nice, because `ReaderT` is a “stateless” monad transformer
+This is all very nice, because `ReaderT` is a “stateless” monad transformer
 and it is easy to delegate the actual work to the inner monad (the
-`Alternative` instance of `m` comes in handy here) without needing to
+`Alternative` instance of `m` comes in handy here) without needing to combine
-combine monadic state associated with `ReaderT` itself (it has none).
+the monadic state associated with `ReaderT` itself (it has none).

 Now let's take a look at `State`.
-Since `State s a` is just a type synonym
+Since `State s a` is just a type synonym for
-for `StateT s Identity a`, we should look at the `Alternative` instance for
+`StateT s Identity a`, we should look at the `Alternative` instance for
 `StateT s m` itself:

 ```haskell